Transformers: Animated: Comic adaptation

-Transformers Animated was adapted into comics and published by IDW Publishing in 2008.
+Transformers: Animated was adapted into comics and published by IDW Publishing in 2008.
 The book used cartoon screen captures arranged in comic book style panels.
 In the same year, they also published a comic series featuring original stories titled Transformers Animated: The Arrival.
-In Japan, a manga adaptation titled Transformers Animated: The Cool (トランスフォーマー アニメイテッド ザ・クール) was created by Naoto Tsushima and serialized in Kadokawa Shoten's Kerokero Ace magazine from March 26, 2010 to March 26, 2011.
+In Japan, a manga adaptation titled Transformers Animated: The Cool (トランスフォーマー アニメイテッド ザ・クール) was created by Naoto Tsushima and serialized in Kadokawa Shoten's Kerokero Ace magazine from March 26, 2010, to March 26, 2011.

 Production

 The series is animated by Japanese animation studios MOOK DLE, The Answer Studio, and Studio 4°C. Formerly known by the working title Transformers: Heroes, its new simplified title was designed to specifically distinguish it from the live-action film released in July 2007, months before the first episode aired.
 The series is distributed internationally by Entertainment Rights.
+Hot Shot was originally going to be part of the main cast, but was replaced by Bumblebee.
+Hot Shot still makes an appearance in the show.

 The show's supervising director is Matt Youngberg (Teen Titans, The Batman), with Cartoon Network vice-president Sam Register, who also created Hi Hi Puffy AmiYumi, as an executive producer and Vincent Aniceto as a line producer.
 Additionally, Beast Machines writer Marty Isenberg returned as the head writer for this series.
 Art director and lead character designer Derrick J. Wyatt (Teen Titans, Ben 10: Omniverse, and Scooby-Doo!
 Mystery Incorporated) created the controversial "brand new look" that this series introduces.

 The first episode was due to be screened in full on November 3–4, 2007, at the NTFA Mini-Con, a Transformers convention in Arlöv, Sweden, but US toymaker Hasbro pulled their approval of the screening of the full episode, despite it being green-lighted by Hasbro Nordic at first.
 The episode had to be cut down to the first 11 minutes.